w5xd/NyeVikingPowerMonitor/README.md

  <h2>Hardware changes from the no-battery branch</h3>
  <ol>
  <li> A battery module is added.
 See the circuit diagram.
- <li>The 5VDC regulator on the UNO must be disabled (unsolder its In/Out pins)
   <li>A new switch is added to the back panel.
 Use the existing .25" hole that
  allowed access to the old ALO pot.
 Use a momentary SPST NC switch.
  Wire that new switch to pull D3 down.
+ <li>An internally accessible DPDT switch is added to prevent simultaneous
+ operation of the external 12VDC and internal battery back power supplies.
  <li>The ALO TRIP SWR/REV function that used to be on D3 is now wired to A0.
  <li>Substitute an OP495 OP-AMP for the LM324.
 It goes rail-to-rail and also
  draws little enough power supply current for battery operation.